Generic Name: acetaminophen and oxycodone (a SEET a MIN oh fen and OX i KOE done)

 If you use opioid medicine while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on opioids may need medical treatment for several weeks.

 Do not breast-feed.
 This medicine can pass into breast milk and cause drowsiness, breathing problems, or death in a nursing baby.

 How should I take acetaminophen and oxycodone?

 Follow all directions on your prescription label.
-Oxycodone can slow or stop your breathing, especially when you start using acetaminophen and oxycodone or whenever your dose is changed.
-Never use this medicine in larger amounts, or for longer than prescribed.
+Never take acetaminophen and oxycodone in larger amounts, or for longer than prescribed.
 An overdose can damage your liver or cause death.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Do not keep leftover opioid medication.
 Just one dose can cause death in someone using this medicine accidentally or improperly.
 Ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, flush the unused medicine down the toilet.

 What happens if I miss a dose?

 Since this medicine is used for pain, you are not likely to miss a dose.
 Skip any missed dose if it is almost time for your next dose.
 Do not use two doses at one time.